writerzzub/lifeexperience.github.io/index.md

 At the end of the day, life isn't just about money, it's also about exploration, art, travel, love, and philosophy.

-* This text is italicized* "Those who were seen dancing were thought to be insane by those who could not hear the music." - Nietzsche
+*"Those who were seen dancing were thought to be insane by those who could not hear the music." - Nietzsche*

 ### Here are Some of my more explorative works:
 #### Travel